Home Info Scrapbook Contact

 Brand: LOCOGProject: Games Makers

-The brief was to recruit 70,000 volunteers willing to work throughout the Olympic Games — from 5 a.m. starts to midnight finishes — without ever seeing a single event themselves.
-At the same time, we needed to transform the public perception of volunteering in the UK.
+The brief was to recruit 70,000 volunteers willing to work throughout the Olympic Games—from 5 a.m. starts to midnight finishes—without ever seeing a single event themselves.
+At the same time, we needed to transform public perception of volunteering in the UK.
 Our solution was simple: don’t call them volunteers.
 That’s what people do in charity shops.
-We called them Games Makers — and inspired a generation and smashed records.
+We called them Games Makers, which inspired a generation and smashed records.

 Empowering agencies